ihesp/IPART/joss/paper.md

 China with grant NO. 2017YFC1404000.
 This work is also supported by the National Science Foundation of China (NSFC) with grant No. 41490644 (41490640).
-This is a collaborative project between the Ocean University of China (OUC), Texas A\&M University (TAMU) and the National Center for Atmospheric Research (NCAR) and completed through the International Laboratory for High Resolution Earth System Prediction (iHESP)- a collaboration by the Qingdao National Laboratory for Marine Science and Technology Development Center, Texas A&M
+This is a collaborative project between the Ocean University of China (OUC), Texas A&M University (TAMU) and the National Center for Atmospheric Research (NCAR) and completed through the International Laboratory for High Resolution Earth System Prediction (iHESP)- a collaboration by the Qingdao National Laboratory for Marine Science and Technology Development Center, Texas A&M